Traffic Calming Around Schools

 Why there is no measure on 8th st of NWSS?
 There are so many students walk to school and parents drop-off there.

-myfeethurt asked almost 2 years ago
+myfeethurt asked over 2 years ago

 Hello and thanks for your question.
 The City is limited in implementing potential traffic-calming measures on Eighth Street near the former high school building, because this is a city “collector” road (moderate vehicle capacity) that needs to accommodate transit.
 However, we are still considering options for future measures along this stretch.
 It’s important to note that the former high school building will be demolished in the near/mid-term future, which may have an impact on the streetscape.